-What thoughts we feed ourselves, impact our healthy on a cellular level.
+What thoughts we feed ourselves, impact our health on a cellular level.

 These things are actually what define our health and yet we concern not so much about how we feel.
-We don't allow ourselves to feel.
+In fact, we don't allow ourselves to feel.
 We push aside our feelings and press on.

 It is these pushed aside feelings that because ignored, come back in a different form.
 In the form of blood pressure, diabetes, tooth pain, gall stones, obesity, mood swings etc etc.

 What we feel, and how we allow or don't allow our feelings to be, define our health on every single level.

 Give yourself the permission for your feelings to be accepted, both by yourselves and the rest of the world, but most importantly by your self!